Applications

 When to create an application

-- Launch a new application – Create a separate application to manage independently from other applications.
+- Launch an application – Create a separate application to manage independently from other applications.

-- Multi-application management – Manage multiple applications under a single CMS instance by setting up each application as a separate application, providing better organization, dedicated settings, and easier-to-manage content for each application.
+- Multi-application management – Manage multiple applications under a single CMS instance by configuring each as a separate application.
+This provides dedicated settings and easier content management per application.

-- Headless CMS implementation – Create an application to manage different front-end applications that consume content from CMS when you are implementing a headless CMS configuration (where the front end is decoupled from the back end).
+- Headless CMS implementation – Create an application to manage front-end applications that consume content from CMS in a headless configuration, where the front end is decoupled from the back end.

-- Marketing and campaign applications – Create an application to ensure that applications have their own specific configurations, content, and tracking for temporary or permanent marketing campaign applications.
+- Marketing and campaign applications – Create a dedicated application for marketing campaigns to isolate configurations, content, and tracking from other applications.

-- Internationalization – Create a separate application to manage localization settings for different regions or languages and content more efficiently.
+- Internationalization – Create a separate application to manage localization settings and content for different regions or languages.

-- Development and preview environments – Create a separate application when you want to configure development or preview environments for new features to maintain a clean separation from the production environment.
+- Development and preview environments – Create a separate application to configure development or preview environments and maintain a clean separation from production.

 Create an application